marioguerriero/Memories/README.md

  * HTML instead of simple text for memory content
  * Associate photos with your memories
  * Camera support
- * Alternative view types for the home page
+ * Different view layouts for the home page
  * Localization support
  * Social Networks sharing
  * Protect your memories with a password
  * Sync with UbuntuOne personal cloud database
- * Basic memory management (add, remove and edit)

 ### Contribution ###

-See the wiki page for some information [Wiki](https://github.com/Mefrio/Memories/wiki).
+See the [Wiki](https://github.com/Mefrio/Memories/wiki) page for some information.

 ### License ###